Twist-Mega/Ancient-Mesopotamian-Culture-Database/README.txt

 Michael Randazzo, May 6th 2025
-Phase 3

 This folder consists of two files, an SQL file used for creation of a database containing information about ancient Mesopotamia, and an application for interacting with said database.

-MesopotamiaDB.py is not nearly as well-commented as I would like, but hopefully my explanations during the ZOOM meeting with my TAs will be sufficient

 To properly deploy the application, follow these steps: